-This can lead to severe tooth pain and initiate bone degeneration or even tooth loss.
+This can lead to severe tooth pain, initiate bone degeneration, or even tooth loss.

 Root canals are most common with older people, but there have also been cases of children requiring such a procedure, even with baby teeth.

-The actual dental procedure involves creating an opening in the crown of the tooth and removing inflamed or infected pulp from the root canal before filling it with a biocompatible material.
-A crown will then need to be applied to protect and restore the tooth to full function.
+The actual dental procedure involves creating an opening in the top of the tooth and removing inflamed or infected pulp from the root canal before filling it with a biocompatible material.
+A dental crown will then need to be applied to protect and restore the tooth to full function.

 All of this is performed after a local anesthetic has been administered to numb the tooth, to help ensure the patient is comfortable during the entire procedure.

 Patients might experience some tooth sensitivity in the first few days after initial treatment, but if the discomfort persists beyond that, a call to the dental office would be in order.

 Schedule Your Root Canal With a Friendly Kimball & Beecher Dentist

 If you need a root canal treatment or simply want to learn how to prevent it, talk to a friendly Kimball & Beecher dentist.
 Our experts can share preventative tips so you can avoid dental infections requiring root canals.
 Our dentists can also walk you through the root canal treatment, so you feel less nervous about the procedure.

 Schedule an appointment with a Kimball & Beecher dentist today.